 Connecting and Collaborating across the Globe

-Our hearts are set on co-creating a world where Compassionate Action leads the way!
+Our hearts are set on co-creating a world where Compassionate Action and Collaboration lead the way.